WICG/compression-dictionary-transport/README.md

 HTTP `Content-Encoding` is extended with a new encoding type and support for allowing responses to be used as dictionaries for future requests. *All actual header values and names still TBD*:

 * Server responds to a request for a cacheable resource with an `use-as-dictionary: <options>`.
-* The client will store a hash of the uncompressed response and the applicable `path` for the resource with the cached response to identify it as a dictionary.
+* The client will store a hash of the uncompressed response and the applicable `match` URL pattern for the resource with the cached response to identify it as a dictionary.
-* On future requests, the client will match a request against an available dictionary with the best-matching `path`.
+* On future requests, the client will match a request against the available dictionary `match` URL patterns.
+If multiple patterns are matched, the most-specific match is used.
 If a dictionary is available for a given request, the client will add `sbr` to the `Accept-Encoding` request header as well as a `sec-available-dictionary: <SHA-256>` header with the hash of the best available dictionary (only SHA-256 is currently supported).
 * If the server has a compressed version of the request URL with the matching dictionary, it serves the dictonary-compressed response with `Content-Encoding: sbr` and `Vary: Accept-Encoding,sec-available-dictionary`.

 For interop reasons, `sbr` compression is only supported on secure contexts (similar to brotli compression).